embeddedadam/pono-dev-tools/README.md

 ### Contributing

 We welcome contributions to the pono-dev-tools project.
-If you're interested in contributing, please read our contribution guidelines for more information on how to get started.
+If you're interested in project raisea ticket with the proposal of adding new tools that can be added to the pono-dev-tools suite.

 ### License